AlexanderMac/n-params-processor/readme.md

 ### consts
 The constants objects. `OPERATORS` field contains all valid query operators.

-### registerCustomErrorType(ErrorType)
+### ParamsProcessorError
-Registers the custom error type.
-The error of this type will be trown in the case of invalid parameter.
+The error object that package throws in the case of error.

-  - `ErrorType`: error type, instance of `Error` object.

 ### DataBuilder
 See [DataBuilder](#databuilder-api).